cedric-cnam/5G3E-dataset/README.md

 The possible usages of the dataset include, but are not limited to, learning and data analysis in relation to novel network automation architectures, protocols and algorithms.

+## Dataset Version 1
 ** RELATED PUBLICATION

-The dataset creation process and the dataset general characteristics are decribed in this paper:
+The V1 dataset creation process and the dataset general characteristics are decribed in this paper:

 Dung Chi Phung, Nour-El-Houda yellas, Salah Bin Ruba, Stefano Secci.
 An Open Dataset for Beyond-5G Data-driven Network Automation Experiments.
 2022 1st International Conference on 6G Networking (6GNet), Jul 2022, Paris, 6-8 July 2022. hal-03698732. https://hal.archives-ouvertes.fr/hal-03698732